 Special Education, Ph.D.

 The Ph.D. in Special Education is intended for students interested in special education, deaf education, or early intervention.
 The program requires a minimum of 69 credit hours beyond the master’s degree, and it emphasizes four areas: generating knowledge to help shape the future of the field; sharing knowledge with others so that they can understand it and use it to improve their practice; facilitating strong professional relationships through collaboration; and creating, interpreting, and implementing special education policy and procedures.
-Required and elective courses, including the research component, are listed below.
 Students in the SES doctoral program are required to successfully complete all listed course work.
 Additional course requirements are determined on an individual basis and in consultation with the student’s major advisor and advisory/dissertation committee.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-In addition to the application materials required by The Graduate School, applicants must submit a resume and Personal Statement of goals, past experience and unique skills.
-Applicants must have 3 years of related professional experience.
+In addition to the application materials required by The Graduate School, applicants must submit a resume and a personal statement of goals, past experience and unique skills.
+Applicants must have three years of related professional experience.

 Degree Program Requirements